 This Global Compact is a milestone in the history of the global dialogue and international cooperation on migration.
 It is rooted in the 2030 Agenda for Sustainable Development and the Addis Ababa Action Agenda, and informed by the Declaration of the High-level Dialogue on International Migration and Development adopted in October 2013.
 It builds on the pioneering work of the former Special Representative of the Secretary-General for International Migration and Development, including his report of 3 February 2017.

 This Global Compact presents a non-legally binding, cooperative framework that builds on the commitments agreed upon by Member States in the New York Declaration for Refugees and Migrants.
-It fosters international cooperation among all relevant actors on migration, acknowledging that no State can address migration alone, while upholding the sovereignty of States and their obligations under international law.
+It fosters international cooperation among all relevant actors on migration, acknowledging that no State can address migration alone, and upholds the sovereignty of States and their obligations under international law.

 OUR VISION AND GUIDING PRINCIPLES